Chrysler Museum of Art: Perry Glass Studio

+Goode Works on Paper Center

+In 2024, the Chrysler Museum opened the Goode Works on Paper Center within the main museum.
+Works on paper (prints, photographs, drawings etc.) comprise one-third of the museum's collection; however, due to their sensitivity to light are often not on view.
+This dedicated space contains a state-of-the-art storage facility for the collection as well as a Study Room where visitors can make an appointment to see this area of the collection.

 Jean Outland Chrysler Library

-The Jean Outland Chrysler Library is one of the largest art libraries in the South.
-The collection covers the entire history of world art, with special emphasis on material relevant to the Chrysler's permanent collection.
+The collection in the Jean Outland Chrysler Library covers the history of world art, with special emphasis on material relevant to the Chrysler's permanent collection.
 The library subscribes to several hundred art-related journals, has an extensive collection of current and historical auction catalogues, and exchanges publications with 400 art museums around the world.

-The library is named in honor of Jean Outland Chrysler, wife of the late Walter P. Chrysler, Jr., who played a leading role in its formation and expansion.
-The collection is based on the original holdings of the Norfolk Museum of Arts and Sciences library.
+The library is named in honor of Jean Outland Chrysler, wife of Walter P. Chrysler, Jr. The collection is based on the original holdings of the Norfolk Museum of Arts and Sciences library.
 In 1977, the library of the London art dealer M. Knoedler & Co. was purchased, adding major historical reference volumes, periodicals, and rare annotated sales catalogues.
-The library also houses the museum's archives, which includes Mark Twain's original typescript of a speech he delivered at the Jamestown Tricentennial Exposition of 1907, and a collection of papers from the Moses Myers family provides unique insights into the life of an important Tidewater merchant during the United States' early history.
+The library also houses the museum's archives, which includes the original copy of Mark Twain's speech he delivered at the Jamestown Tricentennial Exposition of 1907 and a collection of papers from the Moses Myers family.